PhillypHenning/Witchlight/Sessions/Arc-2/Session-8.md

         - The doors are nameless and when asked pose a riddle to Yanaba.
             - Escape is not easy, escape is not quick, to get through you'll have to use your wit.
 Which of us is a liar?
-            - The trick is that they both are liers
+            - The trick is that they both are liars

     - On her way out
         - You reappear where the stone hit you, on the ground beneath your feet is the stone and the rope that was used to bind you.
 Looking around you recognize the possesions of your friends stacked on various counters.